samplchallenges/SAMPL7/README.md

 Additional details are provided below.
 Several hosts and/or guests were optional.
 Note that the [SAMPL8 host-guest challenge is commencing](https://github.com/samplchallenges/SAMPL8)

-The planned later stage of SAMPL7 focused on GSK physical property data is being shifted to SAMPL8 because of availability of a more time-sensitive physical property dataset.
+The planned later stage of SAMPL7 focused on GSK physical property data is being shifted to SAMPL8 because of availability of a more time-sensitive physical property dataset which was used here.

 ### Physical property challenge on pK<sub>a</sub>, partitioning, and permeability

-We have a new SAMPL7 challenge focusing on pK<sub>a</sub>, partitioning, and permeability.
-[The Ballatore group at UCSD](https://pharmacy.ucsd.edu/faculty/ballatore) is contributing a set of measured water-octanol log *P*, log *D*, and pK<sub>a</sub> values for 22 compounds.
-They also provide PAMPA permeability values they measured.
+We recently ran a new SAMPL7 challenge focusing on pK<sub>a</sub>, partitioning, and permeability.
+[The Ballatore group at UCSD](https://pharmacy.ucsd.edu/faculty/ballatore) contributed a set of measured water-octanol log *P*, log *D*, and pK<sub>a</sub> values for 22 compounds.
+They also provided PAMPA permeability values they measured.

 pK<sub>a</sub> prediction will consist of predicting relative free energies between compound microstates (which could be also thought of as the reaction free energy for that particular microstate transition; [see pKa instructions](https://github.com/samplchallenges/SAMPL7/blob/master/physical_property/pKa/pKa_challenge_instructions.md)).
-We choose free energies rather than pK<sub>a</sub> values given the recent work of [Gunner et al.](https://link.springer.com/content/pdf/10.1007/s10822-020-00280-7.pdf).
+We chose free energies rather than pK<sub>a</sub> values given the recent work of [Gunner et al.](https://link.springer.com/content/pdf/10.1007/s10822-020-00280-7.pdf).
 For the purposes of the pK<sub>a</sub> challenge all possible tautomers of each ionization (charge) state are defined as distinct protonation microstates.
 Macro pK<sub>a</sub> values may be submitted to allow for a consistency check.

 The partitioning prediction challenge will focus on predicting the difference in free energy for the neutral form between water and octanol.
 As a part of post prediction analysis challenge oraginzers will combine participant-predicted pK<sub>a</sub> and log *P* values to obtain estimated distribution coefficients, which will also be compared against experimental values.
 Participants may optionally submit their own log *D* values for a consistency check.

-A [PAMPA permeability](https://pubs.acs.org/doi/10.1021/jm060230%2B) prediction challenge will also be run in parallel to the pK<sub>a</sub> and partition coefficient challenge.
+A [PAMPA permeability](https://pubs.acs.org/doi/10.1021/jm060230%2B) prediction challenge was run in parallel to the pK<sub>a</sub> and partition coefficient challenge.

-All three challenges are optional, so participants may participate in all or any combination of these challenges.
+All three challenges were optional.

 Challenge inputs, submission details and submission templates can be found [here](physical_property/).